LeeOSO/jianshu/README.md

 # JianShu-Front
 ## Introduction
-This is a React application that imitates Jianshu's front-end page and uses Class Component.
+This is a React application that imitates Jianshu's front-end page.

 Screenshots: